Documentary Maker Louis Theroux Visits Oasis Academy Hadley for Q&A with Students

 Below are some key highlights from the Interview:

-Asking vs Answering questions
+Asking vs Answering Questions

 Louis shared that he prefers asking questions because of his deep curiosity about people and has grown to enjoy being interviewed as it helps him reflect on his own thoughts and experiences.

-Authenticity matters
+Authenticity Matters

 He spoke about the power of being genuine – he believes that showing vulnerability and being awkward or unsure at times has helped him connect with people and uncover deeper truths in his work.
 It’s a good message for anyone struggling with perfectionism or not feeling good enough to get started, which is very relevant for us as sixth formers.